-- A need for additional available housing stock for the City housing supply. - The proposed property and neighborhood would be better served by the immediate need for additional residential density as opposed to the currently zoned "Q'-Lot office/commercial use which remains undeveloped.
-Change to an OCP supported, more suitable use sympathetic with the existing use along the balance of Kingston Street is more in keeping with the current economic and housing needs of the City than the previous 1994 zoning imagined.
+The proposed property and neighborhood would be better served by the immediate need for additional residential density as opposed to the currently zoned "Q'-Lot office/commercial use which remains undeveloped and is used for parking.
+The current zoning is predominantly for office and commercial uses which are not as in demand in the current economic climate.
+Change to an OCP supported, more suitable use sympathetic with the existing uses along the balance of Kingston Street is in keeping with the current economic and housing needs of the City than the previous 1994 zoning imagined.
+Since the establishment of this zoning and the Legislative Guidelines, the original intent of has never been realized on this property or it's next door 430 Menzies site.
+Rezoning to a suitable and "in demand" use is an appropriate strategy for these lands.